BillDempsey/BillDempsey/README.md

 ## What You'll Find Here

 - **Data Analysis Tools**
-  Scripts and apps developed during my time at iSentioLabs for high-volume sensor data analysis, workflow automation, and rapid prototyping (no proprietary content included!).
+  Scripts and apps developed during my time at iSentioLabs for high-volume sensor data analysis and workflow automation (no proprietary content included!).

 - **Master’s Thesis Work**
   Bits and pieces from my MSc project on force measurement in grinding processes.